 What else could one call it?
 It was impossible.
 And yet, it had happened.

 Mike believed God had taken pity on him.
-He had been saved.
-He had been born again.
+He believed that he had been saved.

-Mike kept his faith the rest of his days.
+Mike kept true to his faith the rest of his days.
 He never used heroin or any other hard drugs again.
-Not once.

 He did not share his conversion with others unless they asked, but he did not hide it either.
 And although he had been changed spiritually, the essence of funny within was not dulled.
 He remained sharp, driven, ambitious, and relentlessly focused.